aiven/aiven-docs/docs/platform/howto/use-aws-privatelinks.md

-    -   In the Aiven CLI, set `user_config.privatelink_access.<service component>` to `true` for the components that you want to enable.
+    -   In the Aiven CLI, set `user_config.privatelink_access.<service component>` to `true` for the components to enable.
 For example:

         ```bash
         avn service update -c privatelink_access.kafka=true $Aiven_service_name